-German conductor Hartmut Haenchen made his Royal Opera debut in 1991 conducting Gluck’s Orfeo ed Euridice.
-He has since returned to conduct Mitridate, re di Ponto, Le nozze di Figaro, Salome and Tannhäuser with the Company, and has also appeared at the Royal Opera House as a guest artist with Komische Oper Berlin conducting Orfeo ed Euridice.
+German conductor Hartmut Haenchen made his Royal Opera debut in 1991 conducting Gluck's Orfeo ed Euridice.
+He has since returned to conduct Mitridate, re di Ponto, Le nozze di Figaro, Salome and Tannhäuser with the Company.
+In the 2019/20 Season he conducts Don Giovanni.

-Haenchen appears in concert with orchestras worldwide, including with Royal Stockholm Philharmonic, Helsinki Philharmonic, Oslo Philharmonic, Orchestre symphonique de La Monnaie, Orchestra dell’Accademia nazionale di Santa Cecilia, Orchestre national de France, New Japan Philharmonic, Gürzenich-Orchester Köln, Royal Philharmonic Orchestra, Orchestre de Paris and many others.
+Haenchen appears in concert with orchestras worldwide, including Berlin Philharmonic, Royal Concertgebouw, Gewandhausorchester Leipzig, Royal Stockholm Philharmonic, Helsinki Philharmonic, Oslo Philharmonic, Orchestre symphonique de La Monnaie, Orchestra dell'Accademia nazionale di Santa Cecilia, Orchestre national de France, New Japan Philharmonic, Gürzenich-Orchester Köln and Orchestre de Paris.
+Long-term orchestral projects include War and Peace and conducting and recording all Bruckner's symphonies in the new critical editions.
 He has made more than 130 recordings.

 News and features